 Sharing and selling are regulated in the same way.
 Consumers now have a right to opt out of the sale or sharing of their personal information, and businesses have the same duty to disclose their practices with regard to both.
 Why, then, did lawmakers bother with the change in language?

 Primarily, it removes any doubt that the law covers this type of activity.
 It provides a clear definition for cross-context behavioral advertising, and even removes the requirement for receiving any type of consideration in exchange.
-When the CPRA becomes effective on January 1, 2023, businesses that share personal data definitely must provide an opt-out method for Californians (if they haven’t already).
+Since the CPRA became effective on January 1, 2023, businesses that share personal data definitely must provide an opt-out method for Californians.

 A second likely reason for the change is to address businesses’ concerns regarding the optics of CCPA compliance, as discussed below.